 Enter estimated quantities and select the units of measurement (boxes, cubic feet, items, linear feet, pages, recorded hours, volumes) and material types (books, serials, manuscripts, photographs, posters, ephemera, musical scores, maps, architectural drawings, audio recordings, audiovisual recordings, artworks, artifacts, specimens, mixed archival collections, other) that most specifically describe the extent of source materials that will be digitized during the project.
-Begin by selecting the total number of categories from the dropdown (between 1 and 10 are allowed) to generate data entry fields.
-To fill out each category, first select a format from the Type of Materials dropdown.
-If the format is not listed, select Other from the dropdown and write the type of format in the Other Format field (this text box will appear only if you have selected Other from the dropdown).
-Next, enter the Quantity of Material and select the Unit of Measurement.
-If necessary, use the Additional Information text box to provide more detail.
+Begin by selecting the number of categories of materials to be digitized from the dropdown menu to generate data entry fields.
+For example, if you are digitizing a collection of manuscript volumes, photographs, and photographic negatives, you will select 3 categories (up to 10 categories are allowed).
+To fill out each category, first select a format from the Type of Materials dropdown menu.
+If the format is not listed, select Other from the menu and name your format in the Other

+Format field (this text box will appear only if you have selected Other from the menu).
+Next, enter the Quantity of Materials and select the Unit of Measurement.
+If necessary, use the Additional Information text box to provide more detail (e.g., if quantities are rough estimates rather than precise descriptions, explain the method used for estimating these quantities; or, if you propose to digitize microforms, are the images master negatives, negative duplicates, or positive duplicates?).